liubivi/LongDocProcessingWithLLMs/README.md

 Here's how to set it up:

-Choose App "Delay by Zapier."
+Choose App "Delay by Zapier"
-Action Event: "Delay For."
+Action Event: "Delay For"
 Set Delay:
 Time Delayed For (value): Enter the numerical value for the delay, e.g. "0.05".
 Time Delayed For (unit): Select the unit of time for the delay.
 Choose "Minutes".